Flux cost functions and optimal metabolic states: Metabolic optimality problems

+with a sum, instead of a maximum, over convex terms (i.e.~the enzymatic M-cost).

-Here, since each sum term is convex on $\mPolytope$, thsee sum (i.e., the enzymatic metabolite cost) is also convex.}.
-Thus, for each flux $\vv$, the maximal possible value of $\sigma$, called $\sigma^{\rm opt}(\vv)$, is obtained by solving a convex optimality problem for $1/\sigma_{\rm max}(\mv)$ on the metabolite polytope.
-The function $\sigma^{\rm opt}(\vv)$ is monotonously decreasing\footnote{Here is a proof.
-Whenever a flux $v_l$ in (\ref{eq:optimalFluxatConstantEnzyme2}) increases, the corresponding sum term increases as well.
-The maximum can only increase, and $\sigma$ will either decrease or remain the same.
-On the contrary, if a flux $v_l$ decreases, then $\sigma$ must increase or remain the same.} in all fluxes $v_l$.
-Given $\sigma^{\rm opt}(\vv)$, we can define $a^\circ(\vv)= 1/\sigma^{\rm opt}$, the cost/benefit ratio of flux $\vv$ at fixed enzyme levels''.
-In contrast to our usual flux cost function, this function need not be concave in flux space.
-For example, if two flux distributions $\vvA$ and $\vvB$ hit the enzyme constraints Eq.~(\ref{eq:RateLawSplitting}) in different reactions, then by using a convex combination of the two flows, one could relax both constraints and increase the flux at the given enzyme levels.
-As a rule of thumb, this means: if enzyme levels are already given, then cells will rather use the available enzyme than using sparse flux distributions.
+\myparagraph{Flux benefit function in flux space} The solution of Eq.~(\ref{eq:optimalFluxatConstantEnzyme1}), as a function of $\vv$, is the optimal scaling factor $\sigma^{\rm opt}(\vv)$.
+It is a monotonously decreasing function\footnote{Here is a proof.
+Whenever a flux $v_l$ increases, the corresponding sum term in Eq.~(\ref{eq:optimalFluxatConstantEnzyme2}) increases as well; this can at most increase the maximum value, and so $\sigma$ can at most decrease.
+On the contrary, if a flux $v_l$ decreases, then $\sigma$ can at most increase.} in all fluxes $v_l$.
+Its reciprocal value $a^{\rm CB ratio}(\vv)= 1/\sigma^{\rm opt}(\vv)$ is the maximally achievable cost/benefit ratio of flux $\vv$ at fixed enzyme levels.
+If we choose $\vv$ from a B-polytope with $b=1$, this is just the flux cost itself.
+However, unlike the enzymatic flux cost $\acostenz(\vv)$, this function may be non-concave in flux space.
+For example, if two flux distributions $\vvA$ and $\vvB$ hit the enzyme constraints Eq.~(\ref{eq:RateLawSplitting}) in different reactions, a convex combination of the two {\flow}s need not hit these constraints and could be scaled to yield higher benefits at the given enzyme levels. \co{Its cost/benefit ratio is higher than one would expect from the linear combination, and so the benefit function is not concave. ???} As a rule of thumb, we can conclude: if the enzyme levels are preedfined, cells should rather use the available enzyme than strive for sparse flux distributions.

+\co{Explanation: this is because of the maximum function, instead of the sum appearing in ECM.
+Formally, write down the formula for 1/sigma for a convex combination of {\flow}s; the combination of minimum und maximum functions makes it impossible to prove concavity or convexity!}